yanagiba/swift-lint/Documentation/Development/AddNewReporter.md

 4. Add the test cases to `ReporterTests/XCTestManifests`.
 This is needed for running the tests on Linux (for now, and hopefully SPM can address this soon).

+5. Make sure `make test` pass on both Linux and macOS.

-5. Run dogfooding (`./dogFooding.sh`) to make sure the code is inspected by Swift Lint.
+6. Run dogfooding (`./dogFooding.sh`) to make sure the code is inspected by Swift Lint.
 Fix found issues if any.

-6. Send us a pull request with your newly implemented reporter, because others may benefit from your efforts.
+7. Send us a pull request with your newly implemented reporter, because others may benefit from your efforts.
 Thanks.